loitietu/LOICollectionA/README.md

 LOICollectionA is a plugin that originated from LOICollection and has evolved through a comprehensive refactoring.
 This process also served as an opportunity to adapt it for LeviLamina.

 It inherits the functional diversity of LOICollection while introducing numerous optimizations.
-The plugin adopts a `data-centric` architecture for its functional modules, enhancing flexibility and extensibility.
+The plugin adopts a `Micro Kernel` architecture for its functional modules, enhancing flexibility and extensibility.

 Future developments will provide more API interfaces to empower plugin developers with richer functionality.